sanders41/python-project-generator/README.md

 After running the generator a new directory will be created with the name you used for the `Project Slug`.
 Change to this directory then install the python packages and pre-commit hooks.

+#### Options

+- License

+  Choose from MIT, Apache 2, or no license.

+- Python Version

+  This will be the default Python version used.
+For example when releasing the project this is the version of Python that will be used.

+- Minimum Python Version

+  This is the minimum supported Python version for the project.
+This is also the version that is used for ruff's upgrade target version.

+- Python Versions for Github Actions Testing

+  Versions listed here will be the versions used for testing in CI.

+- Project Manager

+  Specifies how project dependencies and builds should be handled

+- Application or Library

+  Choosing application will create `main.py` and `__main__.py` files.
+Choosing library will omit these files.

+- Max Line Length

+  This controls how long the ruff formatter will use for line wrapping.

+- Use Dependabot

+  Dependabot can be used to keep dependencies up to date.
+If enabled dependabot will automatically create PRs to update dependencies when they are available.

+- Dependabot Schedule

+  When dependabot is enabed the schedule controls how often dependabot will check for updates and create PRs.

+- Use Continuous Deployment

+  This will create a GitHub Action to deploy the project to pypi when a new release is created.
+  Note that for this to work you will need to get an API token for the project from pypi and add it to as a new repsitory secret called `PYPI_API_KEY` in the GitHub project.

+- Release Drafter

+  Choosing yes will create a [release drafter](https://github.com/release-drafter/release-drafter) action automatically adds the tile of the PR, who created it, and it's PR number to a draft GitHub release.
+By default the release will get a patch version update.
+Adding a `bug` label will get a patch version update and add it to the `Bug` section of the release notes.
+Adding an `enhancement` label to a PR will create a release with a minor version bump, and a `breaking-change` label will create a major version bump.
+The draft release will get the release version tag for the highest label applied to the merged PRs in the release.
+PRs can be excluded from the release notes by applying a `skip-changelog` label to the PR.

+- Use Multi OS CI

+  Choosing yes will setup CI to run tests on Linux, Mac, and Windows.
+If no is chosen tests will only run on Linux in CI.

 ### Pure Python Projects

 #### Install the Python dependencies when using Poetry.